Are you moving to the United Arab Emirates? Make your relocation as effortless as possible with our ultimate checklist.

 - Wise is an international money transfer provider available in 59 countries that offers transfers between cross-border bank accounts up to eight times cheaper than traditional banks.

 You can also use Monito’s online comparison tool to save on fees, obtain the best exchange rates, and find the cheapest option for your international money transfers.

 Move your vehicle

 Are you planning on driving in the UAE?
 Or maybe you’re thinking about importing your own four-wheeled pride and joy?
 You will need to research the motoring law in your new home before you get behind the wheel.
-Every country has their own motoring laws and important restrictions; so read up on how the UAE differs from your home country.
-Check out our Guide to driving in the United Arab Emirates for more information.
+Every country has its own motoring laws and restrictions; so read up on how the UAE differs from your home country.
+Check out our guide to driving in the United Arab Emirates for more information.